ImChong/Practice_LeetCode_C/README.md

 ### VSCode Native - Build & Run Current File

 > In order to run source code in VSCode, select the main.c file that wish to run.
-Then click the following button in VSCode:
+Then click the following tab and options in VSCode:
 >
 > ```txt
 > Terminal -> Run Task... -> Build & Run Current File